 Adobe XD (macOS, Windows)

+While Adobe products are known for being feature-heavy and complicated to learn, Adobe XD really stands out as an easy-to-use option for wireframing and interface design projects.
 Everything from wireframing to basic prototyping can happen within XD.
-And compared to other feature-rich Adobe tools, XD's minimal interface stands out, with a set of interactive onboarding lightboxes to get you oriented quickly.
+And compared to other feature-rich Adobe tools, XD's minimal interface is a breath of fresh air.

 As a bonus, AdobeXD also keeps track of the basic CSS and HTML for your designs, so you can grab the code directly inside the interface when handing it all off to your programming team.

-Adobe XD Price: Free for one prototype and 2GB of storage; from $9.99/month for the Single App plan that includes unlimited prototypes and 100GB of storage.
+Adobe XD price: From $9.99/month for the Single App plan that includes unlimited prototypes and 100GB of storage.